 Recipients using award funds to operate an interjurisdictional criminal intelligence system must comply with the operating principles of 28 C.F.R.
 Part 23.
-By signing the Certification of Review and Representation of Compliance with Requirements in the application, the recipient assured the COPS Office that it will comply with the requirements of 28 C.F.R.
+By signing the Reviews and Certifications in the application, the recipient assured the COPS Office that it will comply with the requirements of 28 C.F.R.
 Part 23.